Registered Nursing (RN) Program

 The Nursing program consists of a combination of general education and nursing courses with related laboratory experience in local health agencies.
 Successful completion of the program qualifies the student to take the National Licensing Examination to become registered as a nurse and eligible for employment.
 A grade of "C" or better is required in each nursing course for progression in the program and for an Associate Degree in Nursing.
 The nursing curriculum is a two-year program offered in four sequential semesters.
 There are two application periods per year and students are accepted for the spring and fall semesters.
 There are morning, afternoon, evening, and weekend clinical experiences required which may change with limited notice.

 The nursing program at American River College is impacted; there are more students who apply than can be accepted into the program.
-Applications are ranked according to their total points (see Prescreening Criteria Form for details).
-Students are chosen randomly from the top 1/3 of the ranking.
-Please see the Nursing Program Applicant Statistics tab for more information.
+All applicants with 70 points or more are put into the selection pool (see Prescreening Criteria Form for details).
 If an applicant is not chosen, the student may reapply the next semester.

 Why Do You Want to Become a Nurse? - click here for some ideas to consider when choosing a nursing career.